-Cooking Class – I haven't done a specific cooking class in Fez but several offer them.
-Here are two options worth considering.
-Cafe Clock also offers courses.
+I haven't done a specific cooking class in Fez but several offer them.
+Here are two options worth considering.Amani Cookery Workshop Experience Moroccan Cooking Class in Fez

-Fez Festival of World Sacred Music
+Fez World Sacred Music Festival

 Fez Festival Sufi Culture

-In October the Sufi Culture festival is celebrated over 8 days.
+In October the Sufi Culture festival is celebrated for 8 days.
 There are a series of musical performances and intellectual presentations and debates to celebrate Sufism.
 There are a wide variety of performances and events scheduled over the course of the festival.

 Shopping in Fez

 Fez has always been home to great craftsmen.
 There is no shortage of beautiful things to see and buy.
 Some of the things that are created in Fez and worth purchasing here include;

 - zellige tilework